antononcube/RakuForPrediction-blog/Articles/LLM-function-calling-workflows-Part-4-Universal-specs.md

 Inversion of control is a way to characterize LLM function calling.
 This means the LLM invokes functions or subroutines that operate on an external system, such as a local computer, rather than within the LLM provider's environment.
 See the section "Outline of the overall process" of ["LLM function calling workflows (Part 1, OpenAI)"](https://rakuforprediction.wordpress.com/2025/06/01/llm-function-calling-workflows-part-1-openai/), [AA1].

+**Remark:** The following Software Framework building principles (or mnemonic slogans) apply to LLM function calling:

+- "Don't call us, we'll call you."
+(The Hollywood Principle)
+- "Leave the driving to us."
+(Greyhound Lines, Inc.)

 ### The whole series

 This document is the fourth of the [LLM function calling series](https://rakuforprediction.wordpress.com/tag/llm-function-calling/), [AA1 ÷ AA4].
 The other three show lower-level LLM function calling workflows.